 How to prepare for open enrollment as an employer

 If you're an employer with a limited budget, you may find it hard to offer employee health benefits.
-But a personalized benefits package that includes quality health coverage is necessary for your organization to compete for talent.
+But a personalized benefits package that includes quality health coverage is necessary if you want to entice talented workers.

-With low unemployment, today's workers have more room to consider an employer's benefits before accepting a job.
-In addition to health insurance benefits, employees want benefits that enhance their mental health, improve satisfaction, and support a work-life balance.
+In today’s labor market, employees carefully consider an employer's benefits package before accepting a job.
+In addition to health insurance benefits, workers want benefits that enhance their mental health, improve employee satisfaction, and support a work-life balance.

-Open enrollment season offers you the perfect opportunity to determine if your compensation package meets these demands.
+Open enrollment season is the perfect opportunity to determine if your compensation package meets these demands.
 This article outlines five key strategies for preparing for open enrollment season and showcasing your employee benefits package.

 What is open enrollment?

-If you're an employer that offers a group policy through the Small Business Health Options Program (SHOP) or a private insurance company, your open enrollment period may be during a different time of year.
-But, if you offer a stand-alone health reimbursement arrangement (HRA), your employees will use the ACA open enrollment to enroll in or change their individual health insurance plans.
+Suppose you're an employer that offers a group policy through the Small Business Health Options Program (SHOP) or a private insurance carrier.
+In that case, your open enrollment period may be a different time of year.
+But, if you offer a stand-alone health reimbursement arrangement (HRA), your employees will use the ACA Open Enrollment period to enroll in or change their individual health insurance plans.

 Communicating details about open enrollment ahead of time is a great way to tell employees about their coverage options.